mtt-web/mtt-web.github.io/games/indicatrix.md

 ## 🗓️ 15 July 2026

-➤ 🎨 Created graphics using assets from the Asset Store and replaced dummy objects with final graphics ➤ 🏙️ Set city names and adjusted label display
+➤ 🎨 Created graphics using assets from the Asset Store and replaced dummy objects with the final graphics ➤ 🏙️ Set city names and adjusted label displays
+➤ 🌳 Added environmental objects (trees, rocks, and terrain patches) ➤ 🌫️ Added fog and clouds
 ➤ 🎵 Added music and sound effects
-➤ 🏠 Reworked the **Main Menu** items
+➤ 🏠 Reworked the Main Menu items
 ➤ 💰 Set up the game's pricing economy
 ➤ 🧪 Tested the game